-The column coupler (Cat# 47450-06) is rated for use up to 6,000 psi.
+The Column Coupler Catalog number 47450-06 is rated for use up to 6,000 psi.
 Click HERE for Column Coupler Ordering Information

 The useful Temperature Range of Stainless Steel (SS) related products such as Tubing and HPLC Fittings is up to 240°C.

 The Useful Temperature Range of PEEK related products for Chromatography is up to 100 °C (tubing); up to 125 °C (fittings).
 PEEK is sometimes rated to 250°C but… It will not be as stable (lower burst pressure for tubing) as it is normally and some Solvents may interact Stronger than under RT with PEEK.
 PEEK […]

 Of course, the quality of the manufacturing is important but besides that the most important features of all fittings are: Geometry of the receiving port you are putting the fitting into.
 Threads on the fitting and receiving port-Count per inch and total length of threads.
 Material the fitting is made out of for purposes of […]

 We generally recommend the Di-Ad Column Connectors instead of a fitting that can be re-swaged each time one of our columns is removed (both standard 4um and 2.o™ phases) to enable a clean connection when changing HPLC columns.
 The Di-Ad allows proper and easy installation of Cogent columns as well as different columns without the […]